 Trappen notes from Stanley Aronowitz and Lynn Chancer

 How can you use Fromm to explain issues and problems in our contemporary society?

 What do you think about his notion of escape mechanisms?
-Do you think they help explain human behavior?
+Do you think this concept can help explain human behavior?